Geokaun Mountain

 Location

 In the north of Valentia Island, around 6 km from Knightstown, Co.
-Kerry, Ireland (Maps)
+Kerry, Ireland.
+(Maps)

-Photo opportunities
+Photography opportunities

 Cliffs and Irish landscape in panoramic format.

-Best time
+Best time to photograph

 In the evening and at sunset.